catusf/transcribe/README.md

 - Copy videos to transcribe and translate to `./downloads` folder

-- Double click these two batch files in Explorer to start them
+- Double click these two batch files in Explorer to start them (another way is to use the build .exe files to run)